wahyusa/wahyusa/README.md

 # Summary
 This polite and humble guy knows enough about WordPress and general HTML, CSS, JS, PHP, GIT, cPanel, Linux, Tailwind CSS.
+Sometimes I enjoy writing and sharing my personal experience on my blog to mimic a technical writer.
 Love to follow tasks, guidance and rules.
 Tried to be as proactive partner as possible.
 Good enough in English.
 Love solving some random problem and edge cases. 👌
 But ONE PROBLEM!!
-I don't have experiences LOL!!
+I don't have ~~real world~~ experiences LOL!!
 The best thing I can do just doing CRUD by copy-paste.

 ### 🤷 Wondering
 I waste many years to learn some random codes to fix my random needs and I got random knowledge and that was fun until I am getting old and need to get money. xixixi